 City Trees Reclaimed

-On the first Friday of most months, members of the Urban Forestry team of Austin’s Parks and Recreation Department can be found in a maintenance lot off Stratford Drive.
+On the first Friday of most months, members of the Urban Forestry team of Austin’s Parks and Recreation Department (PARD) can be found in a maintenance lot off Stratford Drive*.
 Mopac looms to the east.
 Ready with chainsaws and log lifters, they offer the public a unique free resource: Austin-grown wood.
-The Parks and Recreation Department (PARD) oversees the management of over 288,000 trees on Austin parklands.
-Keeping those public spaces safe is the first priority for the Parks Urban Forestry team, especially in a city known for our natural gems like Barton Springs, the Greenbelt, and Town Lake/Lady Bird Lake (depending on who you ask).
+PARD oversees the management of over 288,000 trees on Austin parklands.
+Keeping those public spaces safe is the first priority for their Urban Forestry team, especially in a city known for our natural gems like Barton Springs, the Greenbelt, and Lady Bird Lake.

 Since trees provide so many benefits to the city, Foresters like Carl Wiggins make sure that removing a tree is the last resort.
 “When a tree is identified as a safety risk or is in the process of failure, we go check it out.
 We'll try to mitigate [remove damage to save the tree] or even redirect trails and pathways to protect the roots.
 Only after mitigation [if it can't be saved] will we cut it down.”